serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

 ### Async value support for Serverless variables

-The widely request support for Async serverless variables landed!
+The widely requested support for Async serverless variables landed!

 Serverless Variables can now refer to functions which return a Promise, making the variable population super powerful.